-- Any person may report, by written notification to the President of the OCCP, any suspected use of practices that are harmful to collective consumer interests.
-A notification may also be submitted by a foreign entity that is entered in the list of entities in EU Member States that are entitled to request the initiation of proceedings (this list is published in the Official Journal of the European Union).
-Such a foreign entity may make a notification of an infringement resulting from an unlawful act or a failure to act in the Republic of Poland that poses a threat to the collective interests of consumers in the Member State in which it has its registered office if the purpose of that entity justifies the notification.
+Any person may report, by written notification to the President of the OCCP, any suspected use of practices that are harmful to collective consumer interests.
+A notification may also be submitted by a foreign entity that is in the list of entities in EU Member States that are entitled to request the initiation of proceedings (this list is published in the Official Journal of the European Union).
+Such a foreign entity may notify of an infringement resulting from an unlawful act or a failure to act in the Republic of Poland that poses a threat to the collective interests of consumers in the Member State in which it has its registered office if the purpose of that entity justifies the notification.
 This does not alter the fact that proceedings in cases related to practices harmful to collective consumer interests are initiated ex officio (Article 49 of the CCP Act).
-This means that a consumer can notify certain practices to the President of the OCCP, but cannot initiate the proceedings.
-Furthermore, the entities such as Polish consumer organisations or independent public bodies or qualified entities from other EU also may not initiate the proceedings. - In the case of Directive 93/13, proceedings are also initiated ex officio by the President of the OCCP (Article 49 of the CCP Act).
-However, in accordance with Article 99a of the CCP Act, a consumer, consumer ombudsman, insurance ombudsman, consumer organisation, or foreign organisation entered in the list of organisations authorised to commence proceedings in the European Union concerning alleged unfair provisions of a model agreement (this list is published in the Official Journal of the European Union), if the aim of its activities justifies making such a notification relating to model agreements used in the Republic of Poland that threaten consumer interests in an EU Member State in which the organisation has its registered office, may file a written notification with the President of the OCCP relating to a suspicion of the use of unfair contractual provisions, but may not formally initiate the proceedings.
+This means that a consumer can notify the President of the OCCP of certain practices but cannot initiate the proceedings.
+Furthermore, the entities such as Polish consumer organisations or independent public bodies or qualified entities from other EU also may not initiate the proceedings.

+In the case of Directive 93/13, proceedings are also initiated ex officio by the President of the OCCP (Article 49 of the CCP Act).
+However, in accordance with Article 99a of the CCP Act, a consumer, consumer ombudsman, insurance ombudsman, consumer organisation, or foreign organisation entered in the list of organisations authorised to commence proceedings in the European Union concerning alleged unfair provisions of a model agreement (this list is published in the Official Journal of the European Union), if the aim of its activities justifies making such a notification relating to model agreements used in the Republic of Poland that threaten consumer interests in an EU Member State in which the organisation has its registered office, may file a written notification with the President of the OCCP relating to suspicion of the use of unfair contractual provisions, but may not formally initiate the proceedings.
+In the case of Directive 98/6, the Commercial Inspectorate can initiate proceedings ex officio.